 Jumper’s knee symptoms

 Symptoms of jumper's knee include pain at the bottom front of the kneecap over what is called the lower pole of the patella.
 Pain usually occurs gradually with the patient unable to pinpoint an exact time of injury.
 However, at times pain can flare up and be acutely painful.

 The bottom of the patella will be very tender when pressing in and may appear larger or thicker than the uninjured side.
-The athlete is likely to experience aching and stiffness after exercise and pain when contracting the quadriceps muscles in acute cases.
-In particular, jumping activities are likely to cause most pain or discomfort, hence the term Jumper's knee.
+The patient is likely to experience aching and stiffness after exercise and pain when contracting the quadriceps muscles in acute cases.
+In particular, jumping activities are likely to cause most pain or discomfort, hence the term Jumper’s knee.